 There’s a lot to consider when you’re thinking about whether you should stay with your current employer coverage or move to Medicare.
-You might find yourself considering the differences between Medicare Advantage and Medicare Supplement plans (Medigap).
+You might find yourself considering the differences between Medicare Advantage Plans and Medicare Supplement Plans (Medigap).

 It’s essential to know how each plan works to make the most educated choice for your coverage.